divonlan/genozip/docs/genozip.rst

 **FASTQ-specific options (ignored for other file types)**

 .. option:: -2, --pair  Compress pairs of paired-end FASTQ files resulting in compression ratios better than compressing the files individually.
 When using this option every two consecutive files on the file list should be paired-end FASTQ files with an identical number of reads and consistent file names and --reference or --REFERENCE must be specified.
 The resulting genozip file is a bound file.
 To display it interleaved use genocat --interleaved.
-To unbind the genozip file back to its original FASTQ files use genounzip --unbind.
+To unbind the genozip file back to its original FASTQ files use genounzip.

                      |